sawamur/buffered_job/README.md

 ## Running jobs

 flushing would be triggered by delayed_job.
-Start worker as follows
+Start worker as follows after migrating the table required.

 ```